 Click here to visit Pomfret's site

-Sadly, Hadley's is no more.
+Sadly, Hadley's is no more... in Chichester.
 Nor has the Wildlife Cafe on the Bognor Road survived.
-This entry left as a memorial to that sort of place which thrived until McDonalds, Starbucks, Costa drove them out of business with the power of the big corporation to force a different "answer" on us.
+This entry left as a memorial to that sort of place which thrived until McDonalds, Starbucks, Costa drove them out of business with the power of the big corporations to force a different "answer" on us.

-The British American Educational Foundation offers Americans a year in British independent boarding schools, usually after graduating from high school.
+RIP, British American Educational Foundation.
+It was, for many years, a fine organization offering Americans a year in British independent boarding schools, usually after graduating from high school.
 For the American, the experience offers: an academic year involving areas you are most interested in; a year in a new culture; a year of good sports played more for pleasure than just for winning; a year of activities in music, drama, and more; a chance to explore England and Europe over holidays.
-The BAEF, founded in 1966, offers academic advisors and a "home base" in London.
-Some financial aid may be available.
-Inquiries: PO Box 33, Larchmont, NY, 10538;
+The BAEF, founded in 1966, offered academic advisors and a "home base" in London.

 Ever wanted to be a hero and save a life?
 Ever thought it would be good if someone found a way to stop some people with leukemia from dying?
 You can!
 Someone has!
 It isn't even expensive or very painful.
 You register with the Nolan Trust.
 You send a blood sample (trivial, 'ordinary' blood test).
 They run tests on it.
 They put your details in their computer.
 As people needing help are diagnosed, the Nolan organization uses their database to find suitable marrow donors.
 Marrow donation is less trivial, but not too awful.
 A small price to pay for saving someone's life.
 (And three cheers to the University of Kent at Cambridge for giving the Nolan people space on it's server.)